 Cheap days out and ideas to entertain the kids during the holidays

 Although it may feel as though the kids have only just gone back to school after the summer holidays, the autumn half-term is upon us.
 There’s no need to break the bank though, our guide is jam-packed with free and cheap activities to keep the little ones entertained, plus deals and tricks for cheap family days out.

 Can you take kids on term-time holidays without being fined?

-A dad who took his daughter out of school to go on holiday, then refused to pay the fine, has lost a long-running battle against the system.
+In 2017, a dad who took his daughter out of school to go on holiday, lost a long-running battle against the system.
 Each year 10,000s of parents are fined £60, yet with the cost of going away rocketing during school holidays, it's no wonder many are tempted.
 Here's the latest on what you can and can't do.